 "Because we've been suppressing forest fires that used to occur on a regular basis in this landscape, all the species that would be kind of culled by a natural, low-burning fire have been allowed to grow to maturity in an unnatural way," Hodder says.
 "So one of the challenges in stewardship of giant sequoia is finding a way to address that unnatural buildup of combustible fuels."

 The logging of other species at Alder Creek might have inadvertently helped the giant sequoia, Hodder adds, replicating the effect natural fires would've had if they weren't suppressed.
 "They eliminated some of the sequoia's competition, and as a result the sequoia themselves are remarkably healthy, and the property has lower fuel loads than the landscape around it."

-While this purchase might ensure Alder Creek isn't sold to a developer, it will be much harder to protect these or any sequoias from the effects of climate change.
+While the purchase ensures Alder Creek won't be sold to a developer, it will be much harder to protect these or any sequoias from the effects of climate change.
 Still, on top of reducing other risks and generally nurturing the forest's health, Hodder hopes the grove can serve as a kind of living laboratory, helping us learn whatever we can to help these ancient trees survive.

 "This gives us the opportunity to understand what's going on with these new threats and exposures, and to do the forest management that needs to be done," he says.
 "Science-driven forest stewardship to reduce the fuel load in a way that restores the natural balance for the giant sequoia.
 To help prepare these groves for the hotter, drier fires that are coming."